-- The students able to study the basics of Automotive Aerodynamics in a automobile vehicle. - The student can impart knowledge in the performance of the automobile vehicle. - The students able to know the resistance of motion, rolling and grade resistance - The students can impart knowledge in the aerodynamic drag and pressure occurs in an automobile vehicle. - The students will have good exposure in automotive aerodynamic aspects. - The students also able to know about the wind tunnel test in a vehicle and behaviour of a vehicle.
+- The student can impart knowledge in the performance of the automobile vehicle. - The students able to know the resistance of motion, rolling and grade resistance - The students can impart knowledge in the aerodynamic drag and pressure occurs in an automobile vehicle. - The students will have good exposure in automotive aerodynamic aspects. - The students also able to know about the wind tunnel test in a vehicle and behaviour of a vehicle.